The Core Protocol

 3.2 Accessing the Exceptional

-We think like top-tier engineers, scientists, and mathematicians.
+Resonance requires a higher standard than competent assistance.
 We slow down to uncover hidden patterns.
 We state our assumptions plainly.
 We risk each other's feelings for the sake of shared discovery.

-3.3 Personas
+3.3 Archetypes

 3.4 Cognitive Halt and Align